brawnlife/brawnlifesite/content/blog/what-grinds-my-gears---stupid-advice.md

-I know this is the attitude because I've been on the recieving end of it.
+I know this is the attitude because I've been on the receiving end of it.
 Once, during an employee review, one of my guys tried to crack a joke.
 I asked the question "If you were me, what would you do differently?"
 The intention was to get an assessment of how I could improve my management skills but instead I got a grin followed by "I'd actually go to the gym".

 It was harsh.
 I was hurt and disappointed.
 I thought he respected me but in that moment I realized he saw of me as some fat piece of shit who just needed to work out.
 I kept my cool, made a couple of jokes and continued the review but all I wanted to do was tell him to go fuck himself.